browsermedia/browsercms/task_ckeditor.md

 ### ToDo

 * Handle editing other blocks (i.e. Products)
-* [BUG] InlineEditor doesn't load the latest 'draft' of a block. i.e. Product with two fields:
-    - Change name (A -> A1)
-    - Change price (B -> B1)
-    - Name field will go back to
 * Add a 'Preview' button - Open window in new tab, no UI.
 * Link to files
 * Link to images